Skip to content

 The Long Walk

-The only formal element of the garden to the east of the house, and probably the most historic part of the garden, this 450m-long terrace has views across the estate.
-It's flanked by the atmospheric, shaded Nun’s Walk to the north and connects with the pinetum to the west.
+The only formal element of the garden to the east of the house, and probably the most historic part of the garden, this 450m-long terrace has stunning views across swathes of SSSI chalk grassland and on to Ranmore Common and the estate.
+It's flanked by the atmospheric, shaded Nun’s Walk to the north and connects with the Pinetum to the west.
+We’ve been working to restore the ancient yew hedges on either side, removing bindweed and brambles.
+We’ve also done a lot of thinning work in Nun’s Walk, to encourage better ventilation and more sunlight.

 Croquet Lawns

 Polesden Lacey has always been a place for recreation and play.
-Tennis and golf during the Edwardian heyday have now been replaced with four croquet pitches.
-You can hire them from time to time – check at the visitor reception.
+The tennis court and golf course during the Edwardian heyday have now been replaced with four neatly manicured croquet lawn pitches.
+Mostly used by local clubs, they are available to hire at certain times – please ask and check for upcoming availability at visitor reception.

 The Ladies Garden

 The resting place for Margaret Greville, this area was her favourite place to sit during her time here.
 Fittingly, we've planted a curtain of Rosa ‘Margaret Greville’ in front of her grave, alongside a collection of complementary plants such as penstemon, nepeta and geranium as well as some purple asters.
 Together with pink rose petals, these flowers were used to line her grave when she was buried.
-In 2022 a horde of staff and volunteers planted 70,000 autumn and spring flowering crocuses, which are a sight to behold.
+In 2022, a large group of staff and volunteers planted 70,000 autumn and spring flowering crocuses, which are a sight to behold.
+We have plans to adorn the yew hedge to the rear with climbing plants to provide additional interest in the areas between the ‘Four Seasons’ statues.
+We have also raised the canopy of some of the nearby trees, restoring elements of the view down to Ranmore Common.

 Dog Graves

-Although she had no children, Margaret Greville certainly had plenty of dogs whilst at Polesden Lacey and they are all buried here, surrounded by a calming white planting scheme.
+Although she had no children, Margaret Greville had plenty of dogs while at Polesden Lacey and all 17 are buried here, surrounded by a calming white planting scheme.
 A wheelchair- and buggy-accessible path runs past this contemplative spot, linking Lime Walk with the West Lawn.

 The Saloon at Polesden Lacey, Surrey